Teloglion Fine Arts Foundation: Information

-Later the collection was enriched with various donations from artists and art lovers such as Tonis and Ioanna Spiteris, Demetrios Tsamis and many more.
-Thus today the collection of the Teloglion Fine Arts Foundation possesses artworks from the most important Greek artists of the 19th century and the beginning of the 20th century, such as works from Gyzis, Savidis, Spyropoulos, Engonopoulos, Mytaras and many others.
-Finally, the collection also includes the monumental work of art "The World of Cyprus" which is permanently exhibited in the museum.

-Museum
+Facilities

-The Teloglion Fine Arts Foundation is housed in a 6,500 square meter building located at the northern side of the Aristotle University of Thessaloniki campus.
-The building is surrounded by a 24,000 square meter forest and its architectural design was the result of an architectural competition held in 1982.
-It is thought to be one of the most beautiful and best designed buildings of Thessaloniki.
+Teloglion is housed in a 6,500 square meter building located at the northern side of the Aristotle University of Thessaloniki campus.
+The site where the building is situated was granted by the Municipality of Thessaloniki.

 The exhibition area covers three floors and a total area of 2,500 square meters.
 It is subdivided into smaller independent areas and a small number of auxiliary rooms.
 The levels of temperature, relative humidity and light inside the exhibition area are closely and constantly monitored through the use of a state-of-the-art system, which controls the environmental conditions in the whole building.

 The foundation also owns a medium-sized amphitheater, which is a fully equipped conventional center, able to host a great variety of cultural and scientific events, such as musical events, seminars, lectures and conferences.
 The amphitheater holds 230 seats and is equipped with advanced megaphone installations, a control room and three independent translation booths.

-Organizational structure

-The Teloglion Fine Arts Foundation is a non-profit organization, supervised by the Aristotle University of Thessaloniki.
-It is directed by a board of trustees, which is composed of university professors from various faculties, such as the Faculty of Philosophy, the Faculty of Law, the Polytechnic Faculty and the Faculty of Health Sciences.
-Furthermore, the museum employs researchers, curators and a technical support team, whose main objective is to make sure that the foundation functions properly.